-- 4. Connect the battery coupler. - 5.
-Turn the key to "ON" and turn on the electrical circuits to check if the devices operate. - 6.
-If the fuse immediately blows again, have a Yamaha dealer check the electrical system.
+- 4. Connect the battery coupler.

+- 5. Turn the key to "ON".

+- 6. If the fuse immediately blows again, have a Yamaha dealer check the electrical system.

 Supporting the motorcycle

 Since this model is not equipped with a centerstand, follow these precautions when removing the front and rear wheel or performing other maintenance requiring the motorcycle to stand upright.
 Check that the motorcycle is in a stable and level position before starting any maintenance.
 A strong wooden box can be placed under the engine for added stability.